Golfer Login | Register

 * Lake Arrowhead Vacation Rentals - This neighboring golf community has private homes and condos available for rent.
 A great option for groups who want to be near the action - and maybe play a round or two at Lake Arrowhead while you're at it.

 * Hotels in Wisconsin Rapids or Stevens Point - Both towns are within 20-30 minutes of Sand Valley and offer familiar hotel chains like Holiday Inn Express, Hampton Inn, and Sleep Inn.
-It's not fancy, but it's a bed, a shower, and usually a decent breakfast.
+Hotel Mead is also a solid option located in the heart of Wisconsin Rapids.
+These options are not fancy, but it's a bed, a shower, and usually a decent breakfast.

 Things to Do Along the Way